renovatebot/tutorial/README.md

 1. Merge this pull request

+> **Note**
->Note - Renovate is highly configurable and supports:
+> Renovate is highly configurable and supports:
 >
->- On-demand PR creation.
+> - On-demand PR creation.
->- Automatic merging of PRs.
+> - Automatic merging of PRs.
->- Settings for specific dependencies/package managers.
+> - Settings for specific dependencies/package managers.
->- Scheduling.
+> - Scheduling.
->- Grouping.
+> - Grouping.
 >
 >  All the above and more will be discussed in future parts of the tutorial.